 Stand Up Paddle boards: being in the heart of the Lakes District allows us a plethora of places to SUP and the warm and friendly Tolten River draining Lago Villarrica is also a great venue to hone your fast moving river skills while soaking up views of the volcanoes.

 Canyoning: this exciting activity is suitable for beginners or experts and involves exploring amazing volcanic terrain through a series of controlled descents off a vertical drops into canyons along with different small slides, jumps, swims and unique zip-lines.
 Its active and wet, but you will go to beautiful places many never get to see!

 Rock climbing: there are wonderful climbing area and routes 10-15 minutes out of Pucon.
 We also have a 250 metre via ferrata climb which is a technical climb where you are attached to a cable and anchors for safety.
-Guest can also opt, at additional expense, for a mountaineering day that includes a crampon and ice axe climb of Volcan Villarrica.
-Its a full day that will eave many exhausted but is often the top of visitors bucket lists in this part of the Andes.
+Guest can also opt for a mountaineering day that includes a crampon and ice axe climb of Volcan Villarrica.
+It’s a full day climb that will leave many exhausted but is often the top of visitors bucket lists in this part of the Andes.

 Hiking: we are situated between tow natre reserves and Huerquehue National Park so the hiking opportunities are endless.
 However, the guides will always suggest our Fire & Ice route, which is ideal for all abilities and hiking speeds.
 This involves a shuttle up a scenic valley to a trail head that leads to volcanic views and an ice cave where you’ll celebrate with pisco sours poured over 10,000 year old ice.